 Plus, you don’t even have to worry about hunting down chai powder, because we’re saving time and money by making our own!

-The birth of chai-spiced chocolate chunk cookies
+The inspiration behind chai-spiced chocolate chunk cookies

 Soooo, hear me out.
 I’ve been testing cookie recipes for a loooooong time now, but none of them ever really impressed me.
 They were either too dry, too sweet, or too bland.
 But there’s something special about these cookies that I really think you guys will enjoy.
 Leave these cookies out for Santa and he’ll definitely take your name off the naughty list (is it too early for Christmas talk?
 What is time, even?)